205th Rifle Division (Soviet Union): 1st Formation

 Col. Aleksei Yakovlevich Khvostov was assigned to command the division on the day it began forming.
-On April 22, 1942 he was moved to command of the 18th Cavalry Corps and would later lead the 5th Rifle Corps and the 51st Rifle Division, being promoted to the rank of major general in June 1944.
+On April 22, 1942, he was moved to command of the 18th Cavalry Corps and would later lead the 5th Rifle Corps and the 51st Rifle Division, being promoted to the rank of major general in June 1944.
 He was replaced by Maj.
 Gen. Ivan Alekseevich Makarenko who had previously led the 79th and 12th Rifle Divisions.
 The division remained in the Far Eastern Front reserves until July 1942 when it was rushed west to the front, being assigned to 4th Tank Army in Stalingrad Front.

 Battle of Stalingrad

 By August 1 the 205th had joined the 4th, which was already so depleted in armor in its 22nd Tank Corps that it was derisively being referred to as the "4 Tank Army"; it also contained the 18th Rifle Division and the 5th Destroyer Antitank Brigade.
 Elements of German 6th Army reached Kalach-na-Donu on August 7 and inflicted a serious defeat on the Soviet 62nd Army over the following days, clearing the west bank of the Don River on this sector.
-Its obvious next target was the 50km-wide bridgehead being held by 4th Tank Army south of Kremenskaya and Sirotinskaya.
+Its obvious next target was the 50 km-wide bridgehead being held by 4th Tank Army south of Kremenskaya and Sirotinskaya.
 By this time the Army had been reinforced with the 184th, 192nd and 321st Rifle Divisions and the 54th Fortified Region.
-On August 14 the 205th reported as having 8,374 personnel on strength.
+On August 14 the 205th was reported as having 8,374 personnel on strength.

 The expected attack had begun the previous day.
-6th Army concentrated 11 divisions, including one panzer and two motorized, on the 55km front.
-The 205th was deployed on 4th Tank Army's right (west) flank and was supported by the 321st and the recently-arrived 343rd Rifle Division; these were faced by the XI Army Corps in what was intended as a diversionary attack.
+6th Army concentrated 11 divisions, including one panzer and two motorized, on the 55 km front.
+The 205th was deployed on 4th Tank Army's right (west) flank and was supported by the 321st and the recently arrived 343rd Rifle Division; these were faced by the XI Army Corps in what was intended as a diversionary attack.
 The STAVKA intended to back 4th Tank Army with the 1st Guards Army, but this was still en route.
 The main attack began at 0630 hours on August 15 following a two-hour artillery preparation.
 With air support the XIV Panzer Corps and VIII Army Corps demolished the defenses of the 192nd, 184th and 205th Divisions and pushed rapidly eastward.
 By day's end the 205th and 192nd were reported as having been enveloped from the flanks and fighting in encirclement in the Oskinskii region.
 The attack effectively split 4th Tank Army into two halves, forcing the 205th to withdraw toward Kremenskaya along with the 321st and 343rd.